This is the preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 EXT-X-PARTtag in the Parent Segment with a

 EXT-X-RENDITION-REPORT carries information about an associated rendition that is as up-to-date as the playlist that contains it.
-It is added to the playlist in response to a

-EXT-RENDITION-REPORT tags than requested.
+EXT-X-I-FRAMES-ONLY tag.
 The attribute list can consist of the following attributes:

 URI=<uri>: (mandatory) Indicates the Media Playlist described in the report.
 It should be the same string as the report query parameter.